Kantun35/VV-ISTIC-TP2/exercises/tcc-vs-lcc.md

   method 3 :
     some code using C
+    some code using E

   method 4 :
     some code using B
     some code using D
+    some code using E

   (mx = method x)
   (nb = methods count)